CollinHeist/TitleCardMaker/docs/getting_started/first_sync/emby.md

 7. In the launched dialog, fill out the following information:

     1. Enter the Sync Name as `Test Sync`
-    2. In the "Templates to Apply", select __in order__, the `Tier 1 - Standard`
-    and `Tier 0 - Tinted Frame` Templates from [earlier](../creating_templates.md) in the tutorial.
+    2. In the "Templates to Apply", select `Tinted Frame` Template from [earlier](../creating_templates.md) in the tutorial.

         !!! tip "Template Order Matters"

-            For Templates, the order in which they are listed is critical.
+            When adding multiple Templates, the order in which they are listed is critical.
 TCM will apply the first Template whose Filter conditions are all satisfied.

     3. Under the Filters section, enter the tag `tcm-test` and hit ++enter++.
     4. Hit the `Create` button.